mobiusfund/investing/Investing/doc/Subnet88.md

 As the subnet name and tagline imply, it’s investing with a decentralized approach.
 In essence the subnet is a decentralized hedge fund, with a global network of quants and analysts providing competing investment strategies.
 We combine top strategies into ensemble strategies, turning them into the final product of the subnet – actionable intelligence that we use to manage assets, and/or offer to 3rd parties.

 With a unique design and solid technical foundation that follow the KISS and First Principles, the subnet can support any asset class, including Tao/Alpha staking, US stocks and stocks from other countries, forex, commodities, and more.
+It also supports all investment styles, from classic quant algorithms to machine learning & AI models to human insights and everything in between.

 ## How does the subnet work?